ThakaSartu/bubblegumpop/index.md

 3 # ANOTHER###############################################
 4 # UNiVERSE##############################################
 ```
+<a href="https://www.pewresearch.org/fact-tank/2020/12/07/polygamy-is-rare-around-the-world-and-mostly-confined-to-a-few-regions "> Polygamy is rare around the world and mostly confined to a few regions</a>
+<a href="https://www.momjunction.com/articles/polyamorous-relationship-rules-and-types_00784080/">Polyamorous Relationship Rules, Types And How It Work </>
 <a href="https://www.them.us/story/what-is-polyamory-according-to-queer-relationship-experts">What Is Polyamory?
 Queer Relationship Experts Explain Everything You Need to Know</a>
 <img href="https://upload.wikimedia.org/wikipedia/commons/thumb/f/f3/Polyamory_flag_with_infinity_heart.svg/1280px-Polyamory_flag_with_infinity_heart.svg.png">
 <a href="https://psychcentral.com/health/polyamorous-relationship">Throuple, Quad, and Vee: All About Polyamorous Relationships</a>